 I’ve been helping many creatives share their work on social media and have been asked this common question: How can I grow my following and promote my art to buyers, art collectors and curators on Instagram?

-In this article, I share with you five effective Instagram marketing strategies and best practices you can implement almost right away.
+In this article, I share the five best Instagram marketing strategies for artists and best practices to implement almost right away.

 1. Be more connected with your audience through your post